bacaSantiago/Time-series-TDA-/README.md

 * **Anomaly Detection:** Flag “disconnected” listings with atypical pricing behavior.
 * **Feature Engineering:** Leverage TDA summaries (sum of lifetimes, Betti curves) as robust predictors in recommendation systems.
 * **Generalizable Framework:** Adapt methodology to other P2P platforms, geographies, or time windows.

+---

+## License

+Data provided by **Tecnológico de Monterrey** for academic and research purposes.
+Redistribution of raw data is subject to the institution’s policies.
+Please contact the institution for access or usage permissions.